New South Wales C36 class locomotive: In service

 Many of the old southern drivers claimed the 36 class were faster than the crack 38 class which arrived in later years, and were reputed to have reached speeds of over 160 km/h.

 The 36 class locomotives were placed on express passenger services, initially on the premier Newcastle Flyer trains, then later on Southern and Northern expresses and mail trains.
 The increased range of the class was trialled early on, with through trips from Sydney to Albury, a distance of some 400 miles, without changing the locomotive.
 By the late 1920s, the class were in regular use on the Melbourne Limited and Melbourne Express, generally with only four servicing stops en route.

 On the Main North, they worked trains as far as Armidale and on the North Coast to South Grafton.
 Following the opening of the Grafton Bridge over the Clarence River, the class worked all the way to South Brisbane.
 When the Central West Express, Northern Tablelands Express and Riverina Express were introduced in 1941, the 36 class were rostered.
 By the 1950s, the 38 class had taken over all major expresses, and the 36 class were generally used on slower passenger services and mail trains, including to Albury, Narrandera, Dubbo, Parkes, Thirroul, Armidale and South Brisbane and local stopping trains on the Short North to Newcastle.

 Following electrification of the Main Western line to Lithgow in 1957, some 36 class locomotives were based at Lithgow, Bathurst and Parkes, and with the introduction of diesel locomotives, were relegated to freight trains although they did continue to haul the Central West Express west of Lithgow until at least 1963.
 As well as providing a faster service, useful for more perishable goods, the rostering of the 36 class on freight workings allowed the withdrawal of numbers of Standard Goods locomotives.
 Withdrawal of the 36 class commenced in January 1959 as more diesels became available, but a number were temporarily returned to traffic in late 1966, to work wheat trains after a record harvest.
 The last was withdrawn in September 1969.

+They were nicknamed 'Pigs' by railway staff, possibly due to the 36 class locomotives' large diameter boiler and smokebox.